 During sessions, your therapist will move their fingers back and forth and ask you to follow the motion with your eyes.
 While the therapist does this, you will have to recall a troubling memory and identify your belief about yourself.
-After which, they will instruct you to shift your thoughts into positive ones.
+Afterward, they will instruct you to shift your thoughts to positive ones.

 After each treatment, the therapist will let you rate the degree of distress before and after each EMDR session.
-It is believed that this reduces the intense feelings you associate with the memory and treat the root cause of addiction.
+It is believed that this reduces the intense feelings you associate with the memory and treats addiction’s root cause.

-Since this therapy doesn’t involve any medication, it is an excellent option for people who don’t respond well to drugs or are at a high risk for abusing substances.
+Since this therapy doesn’t involve any medication, it is an excellent option for people who don’t respond well to drugs or are at a high risk of abusing substances.